A community is a group of people who share common interests or goals and connect to learn, grow, and support each other - online or offline

 What is an online community?

-An online community is a digital gathering place where people with shared interests, goals, or experiences come together to connect and interact.
-These virtual spaces can exist on social media platforms, forums, or dedicated websites, allowing members to engage in discussions, share knowledge, and build relationships regardless of geographical boundaries.
+An online community is a space where people with shared interests, goals, or experiences come together to connect and interact digitally.

 Whop is the home of online communities.
 Creating a community on Whop is easy, and the platform offers features specifically designed for community management, like member authentication, chat channels, forums, access control, and more.
 Intrigued?